Coping with advanced cancer

 Illness that goes on for months or even years can put huge stress on the family.
 The longer the stress lasts, the more at risk the family is for mental distress.
 Family members may become exhausted in body and mind.
 Fatigue added to worry and fear can take a toll.
 Find ways to get support for the caregivers.
 Keep asking how everyone is holding up.

-You can get more information on taking care of the caregiver in our documents, What It Takes to Be a Caregiver and What You Need to Know as a Cancer Caregiver.
+You can get more information on taking care of the caregiver in What It Takes to Be a Caregiver and What You Need to Know as a Cancer Caregiver.
 We also have checklists that caregivers can use to decide if they need help coping.

 Anyone with advanced cancer faces the reality that he or she may die soon.
 Family members must recognize this, too.
 Even if the person with advanced cancer is doing well at the moment, death is a likely part of the near future.
 Thinking about death is frightening and painful for many people.
 Patients and families often worry about suffering before death and being alone in death.